AdobeDocs/uxp/src/pages/uxp-api/reference-js/global-members/data-storage/session-storage.md

-<a name="sessionstorage" id="sessionstorage"></a>
+---
+title: window.sessionStorage
+description: SessionStorage is available as window.sessionStorage
+---

 # window.sessionStorage
 SessionStorage is available as `window.sessionStorage` Provides a local key/value store useful for storing data that persists only for the plugin's current session.
-For more information about the API itself, see the [localStorage](../../global-members/data-storage/local-storage.md) API
+For more information about the API itself, see the [localStorage](local-storage.md) API